influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 * A process UDF, is a child process of Kapacitor that communicates over STDIN/STDOUT with Kapacitor and is completely managed by Kapacitor.
 * A socket UDF is process external to Kapacitor that communicates over a configured unix domain socket.
 The process itself is not managed by Kapacitor.

-Using a process UDF can be simpler that a socket UDF because Kapacitor will spawn the process and manage everything for you.
+Using a process UDF can be simpler than a socket UDF because Kapacitor will spawn the process and manage everything for you.
-On the other hand you may want more control over the UDF process itself an rather expose only a socket to Kapacitor.
+On the other hand you may want more control over the UDF process itself and rather expose only a socket to Kapacitor.
 One use case that is common is running Kapacitor in a Docker container and the UDF in another container that exposes the socket via a Docker volume.

 In both cases the protocol is the same the only difference is the transport mechanism.